-EMILY BYERS - BALLET – Emily began her dance training at The Fredericksburg Ballet Centre at the age of three.
+EMILY BYERS - BALLET, CONTEMPORARY, JAZZ – Emily began her dance training at The Fredericksburg Ballet Centre at the age of three.
 She studied ballet, pointe, contemporary, modern, jazz, and hip-hop.
 During her teenage years, she studied classical ballet technique as well as pointe, modern, and contemporary at Avery Ballet.
 While she studied, she was chosen to train seasonally with instructors such as Dame Amy Watson, Principal Dancer of the Royal Danish Ballet, Andrea Weber, and Malcolm Burn.
 Among her notable performances was Malcolm Burn’s original ballet, Les Apparitions.
 Emily began her training in dance instruction in 2011 and worked in performing arts administration for three years.
 As an administrator, she organized and coordinated “Ballet & Beyond,” a local benefit concert held at the University of Mary Washington.
 In 2015 she was awarded the Sonja Dragomanovic Haydar Scholarship by UMW’s Friends of Dance.
 She received her Bachelor of Science degree in Business Administration from UMW in December 2017.
 Emily is excited to continue sharing her love of dance with FBC.